- Start date: August

 This course is a professional training course which qualifies you to teach secondary education.
 The qualification is recognised throughout the world and is regulated by:

-the General Teaching Council for Scotland (GTCS)
+- the General Teaching Council for Scotland (GTCS)

-the Scottish Government
+- the Scottish Government

 What you'll learn

 This course will equip you with the theoretical knowledge and practical skills you require.
 The PGDE is modular in structure and students will study three modules across the year:

 You'll spend 18 weeks of the course on placement in a school within Scotland.
 You'll be continually assessed while there to show you meet the requirements for the Standards for Provisional Registration.

 You must attend your placement school throughout the full working day.
-You must also attend school on staff in-service days, unless told otherwise by your school.
+You must also attend school on staff in-service days unless told otherwise by your school.

 Placement is your chance to put what you're learning into practice.
 You'll explore your own teaching style, learn new techniques and develop relationships with your pupils.

 You must keep a portfolio of progress while on placement.
-This placement file will form part of the evidence of your meeting the Standards for Provisional registration and prepares you for the continuation of professional development during your professional teaching career.
+This placement file will form part of the evidence of your meeting the Standards for Provisional Registration and prepares you for career-long professional learning.

 Work anywhere in Scotland

 As a newly qualified teacher, you can receive an additional financial enhancement in the region of £8,000 under the Preference Waiver Scheme.
-This is a scheme whereby applicants must agree to work anywhere in Scotland for your induction scheme.
+This is a scheme whereby applicants must agree to work anywhere in Scotland during the induction scheme.

 As part of the course, you’ll have the opportunity to submit two of your assignments at Masters level.
 If you do this, you’ll be almost halfway towards a Masters in Education qualification.
 If you go on to do the Masters in Education, all you’ll have to do is complete two masters level classes, a research class, and a dissertation.
 You can do this on campus or by distance learning.

-You have the opportunity to achieve up to 80 credits at Masters level which can be used towards further study following the course.
+You have the opportunity to achieve up to 120 credits at Masters level which can be used towards further study following the course.
 This is fully supported by additional input during the programme.